juancarlospaco/awesome-streaming-tools/README.md

 It defines a funding distribution to generate a transparent and adaptable cash flow to your digital project and all its contributors.
 Transparent payout to the developers of your Github project.
 Distribution of money is done via Bitcoin (currently via Coinbase).
 Transparent payout with public Logs.
+This tools remains to be investigated, but is still in development too.

 ## ShowMeTheWay